theon/ensime-atom/README.md

 - [x] put console logging under dev-flag or just move to separate log
 - [x] Handle types of autocompletion.
 Weird swank?
 - [x] TEEEESTS!
 Mostly because turnaround is killing me
+- [x] re-insert activation events when this hits https://github.com/atom/settings-view/pull/371
+- [x] Make update of server implicit from startup'
 - [ ] Wait for analyzer ready msg - (:return (:abort 209 "Analyzer is not ready!
 Please wait.")
 4)
-- [ ] Make update of server implicit from startup'
 - [ ] Setting for autocomplete - "excludeLowerPriority"
 - [ ] Autocomplete: :type-sig (((("x" "Int") ("y" "Int"))) "Int")
 - [ ] Separate each feature in own Editor Controller?
-- [ ] re-insert activation events when this hits https://github.com/atom/settings-view/pull/371
 - [ ] server will stop logging when atom is reloaded since stdio is piped via node.
 Pipe to file directly from process and tail -f to buffer in atom?
 - [ ] getPath is deprecated: https://github.com/atom/atom/blob/master/src/project.coffee#L471 Maybe need to ask about where .ensime is like Emacs.